Previous Page Next Page

 Other Business Call

-SWI Policy and Procedures January 2021
+SWI Policy and Procedures May 2026

 If the I&R type is:

-Chooses the county in which the facility is located.
+Where the facility is located.

-Chooses the same county as the chronic caller’s address.
+Of the chronic caller’s address.

-I&R to Existing APS Case
+• I&R to Existing APS Case

-I&R to Existing APS PI Case
+• I&R to Existing APS-PI Case

-I&R to Existing CPS Case
+• I&R to Existing CPS Case

-I&R to Existing DCL Case
+• I&R to Existing DCL Case

-I&R to Existing RCL Case
+• I&R to Existing RCL Case

-Chooses the county in which the existing case is open.
+Where the existing case is open.

-Chooses the county in which the operation is located.
+Where the operation is located.

-3350 Law Enforcement Notification
+3350 Law Enforcement Notification (LEN)

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

-See 2670 Law Enforcement Notification.
+See 2670 Law Enforcement Notification (LEN).

 3360 Call-Out and Routing

-SWI Policy and Procedures October 2020
+SWI Policy and Procedures May 2026

 See 2680 Call-Outs and Routing.